vulpes-walter1313/ruby-tictactoe-TOP/README.md

 This method must let us know if the board is full.
 Ideally one would test an array of all the `@board` hash values and see if all are not equal to `' '`.
 The `fullboard?` method should be checked prior to a `board_play` to ensure it never cuases a problem of overriding values.

 ### check\_for\_win
 This method should check the basic patterns of a TicTacToe win.
 Such as a straight horizontal, vertical or diagnal win.
 If these patterns are filled by the same marker of the player that passes in their marker as an argument, then the player wins.
-This method should be called after a `boardplay` utilizing `boardplay(player.name, player.marker)`.
+This method should be called after a `board_play` utilizing `board_play(player, choice)`.

 # Player
 This object will represent the actual human players.